 I learned to pick my favorite chocolate out of the iconic Whitman’s sample box at an early age, that mustard yellow with printed cross-stitch pattern etched in my mind forever.

-Pulling out the flavor map, my first move was discarding any chocolate-covered cherries and maple cream bon-bons that obstructed my path.
+Pulling out the flavor map of the chocolate box, my first move was discarding any chocolate-covered cherries and maple cream bon-bons that obstructed my path.
 My mission was finding the chocolate caramels before any of my cousins snagged them.

 There’s just something about biting into the rich, gooeyness of a caramel through the chocolate, cracking just a bit, reminiscent of brown butter and toffee.

 So I decided to play chocolatier in my own kitchen this year, and recreate a box of just my favorites with gift-giving in mind.
-Instead of making traditional caramel with butter and cream, I turned to vegan caramels made with dates.
+Instead of making traditional caramel with butter and cream, I turned to caramels made with dates instead, because it’s easier!
+No candy thermometer needed.
+And they’re absolutely delicious.

 I made them for Valentine’s Day last year, and ever since then I couldn’t stop thinking about how amazing they were.